Alexandria Ocasio-Cortez Blasts Steve King, Says He Risked ‘Pink Eye’ In Drinking From Toilet Fountain

 Democrat Rep. Alexandria Ocasio-Cortez had some choice words late Wednesday for fellow lawmaker Republican Rep. Steve King after the Iowa Republican shared video on Twitter of himself drinking water from a toilet-water fountain hybrid at a migrant detention facility along the southern border.

-“There is a genre of videos where GOP House members – who clearly didn’t read sworn testimony that detention sinks were broken- filming themselves drinking out of toilet sinks,” Ocasio-Cortez tweeted, attaching a Twitter Moment about King’s video.
-“They’re so anti-immigrant they risk pink eye to show off that they didn’t do the reading #CloseTheCamps”
+“There is a genre of videos where GOP House members – who clearly didn’t read sworn testimony that detention sinks were broken – filming themselves drinking out of toilet sinks,” Ocasio-Cortez tweeted, attaching a Twitter Moment about King’s video.
+“They’re so anti-immigrant they risk pink eye to show off that they didn’t do the reading #CloseTheCamps.”

-Republican Rep. Steve King said at a town hall event this week that he drank from one of the toilet-water fountain hybrid at a migrant detention facility along the southern border, per a report from The New York Daily News.
+King said at a town hall event this week that he drank from one of the toilet-water fountain hybrid at a migrant detention facility along the southern border, per a report from The New York Daily News.
 At the town hall, King said he didn’t release the video when he initially took it because he thought that the topic of discussion needed to be left in the past.

 “I actually went into that cell where it was reported that they were advised they had to drink out of the toilet,” King said at a town hall he held in Eagle Grove, Iowa.
 “I took a drink out of there and it was actually pretty good.”